BurlingtonCodeAcademy/webdev-prework/03_strings.md

 This same solution can be used for **Template Strings** without any changes other than the starting and ending quotes being back-tick <code>(`)</code> characters.

 ## Indexing
 As discussed, strings are a series of characters.
-Each *character* in that string exists at a location relative to itself, called an *index*.
+Each *character* in that string exists at a location relative to the string as a whole, called an *index*.

 **An *index* is a number that identifies the location of a character in a string.
 The index comes at the end of that string, inside of square brackets (`[ ]`)**